 • A good sense of humor and a smile

-Can I have cell phone on the course?
+Can I have a cell phone on the course?

-Can I have stroller, jogger or dog on the course?
+Can I have a stroller, jogger, or dog on the course?

 What items will you have at your aid stations?

-• Aid Stations 1, 3, 4B, 5 and 7: Pineapple, Bananas, Strawberries, Watermelon, Vegetable Broth, Chicken Broth, Raman Noodles, Turkey and Cheese Sandwiches, Potatoes and Salt, Gummy Bears, Chips, Pretzels, Pizza, Gatorade, Water, Pickle Juice, Defizzed Coke, Vernors, Peanut Butter Cookies, M&Ms and Pop Sickles.
+• Aid Stations Bittersweet, Echo, Natural (Sunday 50K Only), Merit and Hilltop: Pineapple, Bananas, Strawberries, Watermelon, Vegetable Broth, Chicken Broth, Raman Noodles, Turkey and Cheese Sandwiches, Potatoes and Salt, Gummy Bears, Chips, Pretzels, Pizza, Gatorade, Water, Pickle Juice, Defizzed Coke, Vernors, Peanut Butter Cookies, M&Ms, and Pop Sickles.

-• Aid Station 2B (for half marathons): Cantaloupe, Bananas, Oranges, Watermelon, Gatorade, Water, Pickle Juice, Pop Sickles.
+• Aid Station Mitten (for half marathons): Cantaloupe, Bananas, Oranges, Watermelon, Gatorade, Water, Pickle Juice, Pop Sickles.

-• Aid Stations 2, 4, 6 and 8: Cantaloupe, Bananas, Oranges, Vegetable Broth, Tomato Soup, Raman Noodles, Grilled Cheese Sandwiches, Peanut Butter and Jelly Sandwiches, Potatoes and Salt, Burritos, Swedish Fish, Chex Mix, Bar Mix, Gatorade, Water, Pickle Juice, Defizzed Coke, Vernors, Brownie Bites and Pop Sickles.
+• Aid Stations Eagle, Howling, Primitive, and Sandpiper: Cantaloupe, Bananas, Oranges, Vegetable Broth, Tomato Soup, Raman Noodles, Grilled Cheese Sandwiches, Peanut Butter and Jelly Sandwiches, Potatoes and Salt, Burritos, Swedish Fish, Chex Mix, Bar Mix, Gatorade, Water, Pickle Juice, Defizzed Coke, Vernors, Brownie Bites, and Pop Sickles.

 Can I wear headphones?

-Yes, but you MUST be aware of your surroundings at all times and this includes being able to hear any verbal warnings/instructions from course officials, or the sound of any other participants on the course approaching you to pass.
+Yes, ONLY ONE ear can include an ear bud.
+Do not violate this rule, as the safety of you and other runners is important.
+Be aware of your surroundings at all times and this includes being able to hear any verbal warnings/instructions from course officials, or the sound of any other participants on the course approaching you to pass.

 Will this race be professionally timed?